You just clicked a link to go to another website. If you continue, you may go to a site run by someone else.

 “Your gift will enable our partners to continue leading rapid response efforts in countries that are hardest hit,” wrote Cousens.
 “Together, we can protect the most vulnerable members of our society and strengthen healthcare systems.”

 In Minnesota, the United Way’s Greater Twin Cities Covid-19 Response and Recovery Fund is also getting a helping hand from the Medtronic Foundation.
-Grant money will help provide food and shelter, childcare and early childhood education, sanitation and hygiene supplies, financial assistance, and support for organizations led by and predominantly serving black, Indigenous, and people of color.
+Grant money will help provide food and shelter, childcare and early childhood education, sanitation and hygiene supplies, financial assistance, and support for organisations led by and predominantly serving black, Indigenous, and people of color.

 “Thanks to the generosity of the Medtronic Foundation, United Way is able to provide immediate financial relief to our community where it’s needed most,” said John Wilgers, President & CEO of Greater Twin Cities United Way.
 “We’re grateful for Medtronic Foundation’s partnership and support to help create a community where all have the opportunity to thrive, regardless of income, race, or place.”